thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 18 July 2022
+### Daily Rundown on Tuesday, 19 July 2022

-- The average temperature today is 33.87˚C;
+- The average temperature today is 36.56˚C;
-- With highs of 37.38˚C and lows of 16.59˚C.
+- With highs of 36.56˚C and lows of 18.83˚C.
 - You can expect broken clouds for the day.

 <!-- weather_marker ends -->